-Heat lamps are used when the temperature dips down towards zero at night.
+Heat lamps are sometimes used when the temperature dips sub zero at night.
 The barn is designed for maximum ventilation at the roof, so there is basically no retained heat or humidity inside.
 This allows us to keep everyone nice and dry, with plenty of fresh air, but without cold drafts at lambing time.

 Our office provides us with a warm place to be on the cold nights.
 In addition, it is fully stocked with everything needed to care for the many new arrivals over a three week period.

 The first arrivals are beautiful!!!
 Bridgette gave birth to a lovely set of twins late this afternoon.
 With a powerful snow storm raging outside, we are expecting more till the storm blows itself out.
 We got the barn office ready for twenty-four shifts.
 This evening four of us worked caring for the animals.